ClausAlaerth/treasure-hunt-numpy/README.md

 ## Requirements

-This script was concieved with Python ver.
-3.12 in mind.
+This script was created with Python ver.
+3.12.
 Make sure to install **numpy**, as it was the only module used in this project.

 ## Endnote

 As I've mentioned earlier, this was a simple project, it doesn't even have an interface.
-You're welcome to adapt and implement whatever you've got in your ingenious mind.
-The sky's the limit!
+You're welcome to adapt and implement whatever you've got in your mind.
+Thank you for reading!